A History Of Malfeasance – Turn of Century #DCTech Part 1

 - Cross Atlantic Capital Partners – Glenn Rieger and Richard Fox were the partners on the board for Cross Atlantic

-In 2003, Cross Atlantic had become the dominant investor and board members of Ikimbo.
+In 2003, Cross Atlantic had become the dominant investor with two board seats.
 Draper Atlantic, Schoffstall and Riggs stakes were diluted and converted from preferred shares to common.

-Sometime in June, I sat in my first board meeting and listened to the than current CEO presented an acquisition offer which was tons of mumbo jumbo that translated to give Ikimbo to a company called DDLabs for no cash and an unlikely but possible earn-out that would make the investors rich… if they would only suspend belief and reason.
-There was little to any upside to anyone on the board on that deal.
+Sometime in June, I sat in my first board meeting and listened to the then current CEO aw he presented an acquisition offer which was tons of mumbo jumbo that in effect was a give away of Ikimbo to a company called DDLabs for no cash and an unlikely but possible earn-out that would make the investors rich… if they would only suspend belief and reason.
+There was little to any upside to any stockholders on that deal.

 Bad move… when the board went into executive session (the part of the meeting where attendance is non-corporate officer/executive board members only).
 It took about 15 minutes for the board to decide that we weren’t doing the deal and that the CEO was not going to have the opportunity to quit.
 The board unanimously voted to fire the CEO.
 So the CEO was made available to industry and Mr Cranky drew the short straw.
 I now realized why I was invited to be on the board.
 I was the new CEO tasked with figuring out how to get this baby off the ground.